vixov-vixov/vixov-vixov/README.md

-- 👋 Hi, I’m @vixov-vixov
+- 👋 Hi, I’m Vixov
-- 👀 I’m interested in Ethical hacking
+- i am creating html css javascript websites using AI
+- if you have anything in mind dont hasitate to ask.